“These mandatory minimum sentences are perhaps a good example of the law of unintended consequences . . . “

 - In 2012, the Commission adopted the 7th Edition Sentencing Guidelines.
 That edition of the guidelines has been formally amended a number of times.
 Namely, in 2013, the guidelines were amended to address sentencing enhancements related to child abuse and arson.
 In 2015, another amendment was adopted to incorporate new laws on human trafficking.
 In 2017, an amendment was adopted to address (i) offenses involving burglary of a home and bodily injury crimes committed, threatened or attempted, (ii) persons not to possess firearms, (iii) homicide by vehicle and convictions relating to text-based communications, and (iv) aggravated assault by vehicle

 To speak with a sentencing professional about Pennsylvania’s mandatory minimums, or the federal Sentencing Guidelines contact Brandon Sample, Esq.
-With specialized expertise in sentencing matters throughout the country, attorney, advocate, author, and activist Brandon Sample, Esq. can provide you with the highest quality service.
+With experience in sentencing matters throughout the country, attorney, advocate, author, and activist Brandon Sample, Esq. can provide you with the highest quality service.
 Call 802-444-HELP to learn more.